 Abstract

 To expand our basic knowledge of the universe and of near-Earth objects (NEOs) such as asteroids, Senior Design Team 8 & 9 have created a prototype robot and net to showcase a proof of concept for an autonomous asteroid exploration system: the SpaceNet/NEO-Bug project.
-A net will be used to capture and reposition an asteroid.
-The net will conform to the surface of an asteroid and provide ferrous pathways.
+In the future, NASA plans to use a net to capture and reposition an asteroid.
+The net will conform to the surface of the asteroid and provide ferrous pathways.
 Autonomous rovers, NEO-Bugs, will traverse the net using magnetic tracks and collect data with multiple sensors.
 The robot will also be able to avoid other robots while navigating the net showcasing group thinking algorithms.
 The net will provide the NEO-Bugs with a navigation system, communications, and a power source.
 The net was designed with a hexagonal pattern and triangular nodes to provide efficient coverage of an asteroid’s surface while simplifying pathfinding.
 SpaceNet/NEO-Bug will be tested on Earth by placing the net at various angles and verifying that the robot can traverse inclined or inverted sections of the net.
 As of May 8th, 2015, a prototype net segment and robot have been constructed.
 The net segment includes two nodes linked by a path.
 The robot is equipped with magnetic tracks, but sensors have not been installed yet.
 The robot weighs 11.2 oz, and the magnetic tracks can support 32 oz.
 The current robot design has insufficient tension in its tracks, preventing it from climbing steep inclines or travelling inverted.
 Addressing the track design flaws will be the first priority moving forward.

 Goal